CStack90/LocalChat/README.md

 # LocalChat

-A school project about TCP and UDP communications.
+An easy chat tool for TCP and UDP communications.

 # Project architecture
 ### Board